ShevchenkoMariia/S21_BrickGame/README.md

 - When the figure reaches the lower boundary of the board or touches another figure, it must stop.
 After that, the next piece, shown in the preview, is generated.
 - The library interface must match the description in materials/library-specification.md.
 - The UI must support rendering of the playing field and additional information.
-- Prepare a diagram in any format describing the FSM used (its states and all possible transitions).

 Pieces used: